An Exegetical Commentary

 that: Grk. hos, relative pronoun used to give significance to the mention of a person, thing, or piece of information that precedes; who, which, what, that.
 I heard: Grk. akouō, aor., has a range of meaning, including to hear as a sense perception, to learn, to listen, to follow, or to understand.
 In the LXX akouō consistently stands for Heb. shama, which not only means to apprehend, but also to accept and to act upon what has been apprehended (DNTT 2:173). like: Grk. hōs, adv. used for comparison based on a pattern or model; like, as, similar to, in the manner of.

 a trumpet: Grk. salpigx, which may refer to the instrument itself, the sound made by blowing into it or the signal given by the instrument.
-In the LXX salpigx translates six different Hebrew terms, the most common being shofar and chatsotsrah (DNTT 3:873f).
-The term shofar referred to originally the curved "ramís horn," then more generally "horn" or "wind instrument," and was used for both military and religious purposes.
-Chatsotsrah was a long straight "trumpet" made of beaten silver and used mainly for religious purposes (Num 10:1-10).
-The MW and HNV has shofar, but the CJB and TLV have "trumpet."
+In the LXX salpinx translates six different Hebrew terms, the most common being shofar (SH-7782) and chatsotsrah (SH-2689) (DNTT 3:873f).
+The term shofar referred to originally the curved "rams horn," then more generally "horn" or "wind instrument," and was used for both military and religious purposes.
+Chatsotsrah was a long straight trumpet made of beaten silver and used for both practical and religious purposes (Num 10:1-10).
+The HNV, MW and OJB have shofar, but the CJB and TLV have "trumpet."

 speaking: Grk. laleō, pres. part., to make an oral statement, to speak or talk about something; say, utter. with: Grk. meta, prep. used to mark association or accompaniment; with, amid, among. me: Grk. egō, pron. of the first pers. saying: Grk. legō, pres. part., means to utter in words, say, tell, or give expression.
 The verb, though translated as past tense, is actually present tense, and represents a Hebrew manner of speaking.
 John employs this idiom eight times in Revelation, which gives his conversations with the angels and the Lord a sense of being there with him as he is receiving the divine disclosures.